konduto/java-sdk/README.md

 ## Troubleshooting

-If you experience problems sending orders for analysis, querying orders or updating order status, it might be a good idea to call `Konduto.debug()`.
+If you experience problems sending orders for analysis, querying orders or updating order status, it might be a good idea to call `konduto.debug()`.
 This will print out the API Key, the endpoint, the request body and the response body.

 ## Support